Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: Numerical Experiments

-\textbf{Inter-sequence stability.} To test the inter-sequence stability of our slowly varying methodology, we generate multiple different slowly varying XGBoost sequences, each using one more batch of the training data.
-The sequences were generated by imposing different sequence limits on the optimization problem with an accuracy tolerance of 0.01.
-We compare inter-sequence stability between the greedy approach, where each end-of-sequence model is selected greedily by performance only, and the SVML approach, which imposes \textit{stability by process} in Table \ref{table:1}.
+\paragraph{Robustness check: inter-sequence stability.} To test the inter-sequence stability of our methodology, we generate multiple different greedy and SVML XGBoost sequences (all with $\alpha = 0.01)$, each using one more batch of the training data.
+In Table \ref{table:1}, we report, for both greedy and SVML, the inter-sequence stability loss between the sequences of length $b$ and $b+1$, for each $b\in [B-1]$; e.g., $T_{1-2}$ measures the inter-sequence stability loss between $(f_1)$ and $(f_1',f_2')$, i.e., $d(f_1,f_2')$.
+SVML achieves significantly improved inter-sequence stability, which empirically verifies the \textit{stability by process} argument.

-We also select the top 5 most frequently occurring features from the SVML sequence and demonstrate that their respective SHAP importance varies stably across evolving retraining SVML sequences.
-This qualitatively guarantees that SVML is able to retain analytical insights across different data updates and retraining process.
+\paragraph{Robustness check: update frequency.} Next, focusing on the healthcare case study, we empirically investigate the sensitivity of SVML to different update frequencies by splitting the available 52 months of data into intervals of different lengths (1, 3, 6, and 9 months).
+As discussed, the currently deployed 6-month frequency will change, so our experiment also serves to understand the properties of different frequencies.
+We choose XGBoost as the canonical model type for the experiment since this is the model in use in production, and train 25 candidate models per batch.
+We find that trends and insights are consistent across the different frequencies tested.
+A 3-month re-training frequency exhibits more stable behavior compared to 1-month, while retaining high AUC ranging from 0.85-0.9 with improvements in distance from [0.3-0.37] to [0.275-0.21] compared to 6- or 9-month intervals.
+We present the detailed results in Appendix \ref{appx:additional-results}.

+\paragraph{Robustness check: distance measure.} As a final robustness check, we investigate how well the analytical insights of an SVML sequence optimized for one distance measure (XGBoost with Gain importance) generalize to a different measure (SHAP) in terms of their stability across retraining iterations.
+Specifically, we study the empirical distribution of the absolute deviation in features' SHAP values between adjacent models for both greedy and SVML sequences.
+Greedy achieves a mean deviation of 0.086 with a standard deviation of 0.101 and a maximum deviation of 0.625; in comparison, SVML exhibits an improved mean deviation of 0.081 with a standard deviation of 0.094 and a maximum deviation of 0.606.
+These results indicate that SVML's improved stability across retraining iterations effectively translates into consistent SHAP values, affirming the method's reliability.
+We present the detailed results in Appendix \ref{appx:additional-results}.